Preparing document for printing:

 - Dragging up/down changes the order of proteins.

-- CTRL left-click selects or un-selects the protein.
+- Ctrl+click selects or deselects the protein.

-- right-click opens a context menu for the protein.
+- Right-click opens a context menu for the protein.

 -